Feedback

 Customizing the application

-During application development, it can be useful to customize aspects of the nRF Connect SDK for your specific application, without modifying the SDK files itself.
+During application development, it can be useful to customize aspects of the nRF Connect SDK for your specific application, without modifying the SDK files themselves.

 In this exercise, we will customize our application by adding custom files, configurations, and modifying the devicetree.